 Do you ever have a long RV travel day when you can’t spend a night in a campground because there are none nearby?
 Or, are you RVing hope to save a few dollars by finding free places to camp?
 It may shock you, but the answer can be as simple as experiencing free overnight RV parking in a Walmart parking lot.

 You might be thinking, “Camping at Walmart parking lot?
 Why would we do that?”

 Walmart overnight parking is FREE and allowed by most stores (but not all of them).
 This is a type of RV dry camping with fully inclosed campers, not for tent camping or setting up for a weekend.

 Boondocking at Walmart for a quick overnight stop is really worth trying, especially for full-time RVers who are looking to cut some costs on travel days.

 We’ve camped at many Walmarts during our travels over the last 3 years.
-In particular, I remember stopping overnight at a Walmart on our way to Glacier National Park.
+In particular, I remember stopping overnight at Walmart parking lots on our way to Glacier National Park.

 If you’re new to the idea, I’ll break down the very simple process for you.

 How Do You Experience Walmart Parking Lot Camping?

 The process is so simple and you’ll only need 3 steps (or two) to take advantage of the free overnight Walmart RV Parking.